obestwalter/tox-direct/README.md

 To be safe the following activities will be deactivated by default in direct runs:

-* package build
+- package build
-* deps installations
+- deps installations
-* project installation
+- project installation

 **WARNING: be aware though that the commands are run as is.
 If you install things in commands they will be installed in the host environment.**

 There are two ways to request envs being run in direct mode: **static** and **on request**.
 The on request variant also provides a **YOLO** option ((you only live once ;)) which means that everything is run in the host interpreter.
 This will change the host interpreter and is usually only safe and makes sense (or works at all) if tox is run in a virtual environment already.

 ### static form

-if the testenv name contains the word **direct** it will be run in direct mode if tox-direct is installed.
+if the testenv name contains the word **direct** or the attribute `direct = True` it will be run in direct mode if tox-direct is installed.
 If this is part of a project that is shared you should make sure that this also works as intended if `tox-direct` is not installed (a.k.a. degrades gracefully).

 ### on request form

 `tox-direct` adds command line arguments and checks environment variables to run arbitrary envs in direct mode.